 Our business benefits from free trade agreements, such as the North American Free Trade Agreement ("NAFTA"), and we also rely on various U.S. corporate tax provisions related to international commerce, as we develop, market and sell our products and services globally.
 Efforts to withdraw from or materially modify NAFTA or other international trade agreements, or to change corporate tax policy related to international commerce, could adversely affect our financial condition and results of operations as could the continuing uncertainty regarding whether such actions will be taken.
 Moreover, efforts to implement changes related to export or import regulations (including the imposition of new border taxes or tariffs on foreign imports), economic sanctions or related policies.
 Any modification in these areas, any shift in the enforcement or scope of existing regulations or any change in the countries, governments, persons or technologies targeted by such regulations, could result in decreased use of our products by, or in our decreased ability to export or sell our products to, existing or potential end-customers with international operations and could result in increased costs.
-Any decreased use of our products or limitation on our ability to export or sell our products would likely adversely affect our business, financial condition and results of operations.
+Any decreased use of our products or limitation on our ability to export or sell our products and could result in increased costs.
+Any decreased use of our products or limitation on our ability to export or sell our products or limitation on our ability to export or sell our products would likely adversely affect our business, financial condition and results of operations.